frederic-perez/AmE-dictionary/data/idioms.md

 __march to (the beat of) a different drum__ To do something, act, or behave in a manner that does not conform to the standard, prevalent, or popular societal norm. _My brother’s eschewed the idea of a full-time career and has had every oddball job you could think of, but then he’s always been happy marching to the beat of a different drum._
 __Marie Celeste__ A place, location, or high-occupancy vehicle (especially a ship) that is inexplicably deserted or abandoned.
 An allusion to the Mary Celeste, an American merchant brigantine that was discovered floating off the Azores Islands in 1872 with no one on board and still in seaworthy condition. _We came upon a house in the woods, empty as the Marie Celeste, but left otherwise untouched._
 __mark__ _n_ A dupe; a victim selected for a theft or a swindle.
+__marry (someone) for (his or her) money__ To marry someone solely or primarily to have access to their personal wealth. _Given the extreme age difference between them, a lot of people speculated that she was simply marrying Donald for his money._
 __marry above (one’s) station__ To marry someone who is of a higher social class or standing than oneself. _A: “I hear that the local fishmonger’s daughter is betrothed to a rich foreign lawyer!”
 B: “My word, she’s certainly marrying above her station, isn’t she?”_
+__marry beneath (oneself)__ To marry someone who is of a lower social class or standing than oneself _Janet has a bright future with one of the best law firms in town, so it’s beyond me why she’s marrying beneath herself with some fast food worker._
 __marry into money__ To become wealthy or financially secure by marrying someone who is wealthy or has a wealthy family. _Ever since he married into money, George has been flaunting all of the exotic vacations he and his new wife take._
 __me three__ _humorous_ An expression of concurrence, agreement, or willingness to participate in addition to others.
 Said after someone has said “me too” (i.e., “me as well”), thus creating a pun of “too” and “two.” _Dan: “I’m going with you, Steve.”
 Greg: “Me too!”
 John: “Me three!”_
 __meant to be__ _It was meant to be made in heaven._